AI Development

 Supported workloads

-The DX-M1 is optimized for image-based AI workloads.
+The DEEPX DX-M1 is optimized for image-based AI workloads.
 The runtime executes convolutional architectures reliably.
 Transformer-based models are not supported on the current runtime.

-• Object detection: YOLO family (v5, v7, v8, YOLOX), SSD variants
+• Object detection: YOLO family (v5, v7, v8, v11, YOLO26, YOLOX), SSD variants.

-• Classification: ResNet, MobileNet, EfficientNet
+• Classification: ResNet, MobileNet, EfficientNet.

-• Segmentation: U-Net and semantic segmentation backbones
+• Segmentation: U-Net, DeepLabV3, and other semantic segmentation backbones.

-• OCR: PaddleOCR-based detection, classification, and recognition heads
+• OCR: PaddleOCR-based detection, classification, and recognition heads.

-• Face detection and recognition: CNN-based pipelines
+• Face detection and recognition: RetinaFace, SCRFD, ArcFace pipelines.

-• Pose estimation: keypoint-regression CNNs
+• Pose estimation: YOLOv8-Pose, HRNet keypoint regressors.

-DEEPX Runtime
+02DEEPX Runtime

-Package
+APT Package

 sixfab-dx